ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/walkthrough-setting-up-and-using-a-purchase-approval-workflow.md

 Varianty workflow definujete vyplněním polí na řádcích workflow z pevných seznamů hodnot událostí a odpovědí představujících scénáře podporované kódem aplikace.
 For more information, see [Create Workflows](across-how-to-create-workflows.md).

 If a business scenario requires a workflow event or response that is not supported, a Microsoft partner must implement them through code, or you can set up a workflow using Power Automate.
-For more information, see [Using [!INCLUDE[prod_short](includes/prod_short.md)] in an Automated Workflow](across-how-use-financials-data-source-flow.md) or [Events in AL](/dynamics365/business-central/dev-itpro/developer/devenv-events-in-al) in the developer help, respectively.
+For more information, see [Use [!INCLUDE[prod_short](includes/prod_short.md)] in an Automated Workflow](across-how-use-financials-data-source-flow.md) or [Events in AL](/dynamics365/business-central/dev-itpro/developer/devenv-events-in-al) in the developer help, respectively.

 ## Viz také